sinnykumari/enhancements/enhancements/ocp-coreos-layering.md

 Today the MCO splits node bootstrapping into two locations: Ignition (which provisions all Ignition subfields of a MachineConfig) and `machine-config-daemon-firstboot.service`, which runs before kubelet to provision the rest of the MC fields, and reboots the node to complete provisioning.

 We can't quite put *everything* configured via Ignition into our image build.
 At the least, we will need the pull secret (currently `/var/lib/kubelet/config.json`) in order to pull the image to the node at all.
 Further, we will also need things like the image stream for disconnected operation.

+(Proposed spike: Create “openshift-node-base” which has the stock MachineConfig https://issues.redhat.com/browse/MCO-286 )

 In our new model, Ignition will likely still have to perform subsets of MachineConfig (e.g. disk partitioning) that we do not modify post bootstrapping.
 It will also need to write certain credentials for the node to access relevant objects, such as the pull secret.
 The main focus of the served Ignition config will be, compared to today, setting up the MCD-firstboot.service to fetch and pivot to the layered image.